zefj/zefj.github.io/src/content/posts/compiling-custom-raspberry-pi-kernel-with-kedei-35.md

 draft: false
 tags:
   - electronics
-description: Compiling custom Raspberry Pi kernel with KeDei 3.5" touchscreen V2 drivers to fix an issue with inverted colours.
 ---

 I wanted to save a couple of bucks on a Raspberry Pi touchscreen, so I ordered one off aliexpress, thinking it would be a Waveshare knock-off, compatible with their drivers, fbtft or something.
 I was hoping for an easy set up, but that certainly was not the case.
 What I received was a **KeDei 3.5 inch SPI TFT LCD, version 2**.
 If you have one as well, you already probably know there's a difference between V1 and V2.
 If you don't, there's not much for you to read here.